 Severity and Frequency Safety Talk

-When evaluating hazards of a new job or task many professionals evaluate severity versus frequency (or likelihood of occurring).
+When evaluating hazards of a new job or task, many professionals evaluate severity versus frequency (or likelihood of occurring).
 Using this method enables an individual to compare a less severe but more frequent outcome to a severe but less frequently occurring outcome to decide where to place the most time, energy, and resources in mitigating hazards to prevent incidents.

 For example, a person who is evaluating the negative outcomes created by a hazard of a new work task may feel that an incident that results in a recordable injury is a 7 on a 1 to 10 scale.
 A 10 on the scale may be a fatality or losing an entire building to a fire.
 This creates more of a solid definition of what is considered severe to the individual, group, or company evaluating the hazards and negative outcomes of a new work task.

-Why Both Severity and Frequency Need Evaluated
+Why Both Severity and Frequency Need to be Evaluated

 It is not enough to just focus on the hazards or events that have the most severe outcomes.
-If the frequency of the event causing the severe outcome is very low then it may not be what needs the most attention.
-A hazard or event that occurs very frequently and causes a low severity incident may need more attention to protect employees.
+If the frequency of the event causing the severe outcome is very low, then it may not be what needs the most attention.
+A hazard or event that occurs very frequently and causes a low-severity incident may need more attention to protect employees.

 Defining and looking at both severity and frequency helps to avoid only focusing on the less frequent “big” hazards that result in severe consequences such as a fatality.
 Attention also needs to be given to issues such as trip hazards that are much more frequent with a lesser outcome of severity.
-Often times it is smaller more common hazards that lead to the majority of workplace injuries, not the hazards that cause the most severe outcomes.
+Often times it is smaller, more common hazards that lead to the majority of workplace injuries, not the hazards that cause the most severe outcomes.

--Do you think the hazards that cause severe injuries take attention away from the more frequent common hazards that cause the majority of injuries in the workplace (such as a trip hazard)?
+-Do you think the hazards that cause severe injuries take attention away from the more frequent common hazards that cause the majority of injuries in the workplace, such as a trip hazard?